 Being friendly, relaxed and likable will help calm fears about the “singing” part of the worship time.

 Worship leaders should avoid making direct eye contact with the group members while singing words directed to God.
 Staring in general makes people nervous, but during singing it can be particularly weird.
 Picture singing the words “I love you, Lord” while staring directly at someone just five feet away from you.
 Direct eye contact is important when you are speaking to the group but will feel awkward while leading worship in small groups.

 2. CHOOSE FRIENDLY

-Use songs that are group friendly: well liked and in sing-able keys.
+When leading small group worship use songs that are group friendly, well liked, and in sing-able keys.

 Singing gets better with confidence.
 Confidence grows with familiarity.
 Avoid using songs that are unfamiliar, hard to learn and difficult to sing.
 Another way to be friendly is to put the song in the right key.
 Most groups stop singing when the key is too high.
 This is because many people have to sing louder when they sing higher.
 Some can’t reach the high notes and most people become self- conscious if they hear their voices above the rest and will stop singing.

 Simple Rule: Use familiar songs and friendly keys.